 - The Dragon: To Mengsk after Episode I.

-- Elite Army: Duke's Alpha Squadron is known as the best of the Confederacy's armed forces, and deploying them is their knee-jerk response to any serious threat.
-Up until they sent them to Antiga to deal with Mengsk, it worked too.
+- Elite Army: Duke's Alpha Squadron is known as the best of the Confederacy's armed forces, and deploying them is the Confederacy's knee-jerk response to any serious threat.
+Up until they sent them to Antiga to deal with Mengsk and the Zerg, it worked too.

 - "Facing the Bullets" One-Liner: He's did this to Kerrigan.Duke: Do your worst then, little girl!
 You ain't takin' Edmund Duke without a fight!